PickyBinders/PickyBinder/README.md

 --tools arg                 comma-separated list of the docking tools to run, default is to
                             run all available tools:
                             --> diffdock,tankbind,vina,smina,gnina

+--scoring_receptors         Compares the receptor structure to the reference using OpenStructure:
+                                no (default), yes (lDDT, RMSD, and QS-score)

 --diffdock_mode arg         running DiffDock in batch or single mode: batch (default), single --autobox_add arg           amount of buffer space to add on each side od the box (default 10)